 All the parameters above (\eg, half-lives) are chosen as reasonable values that give good overall performance for each predictor.
 The results are not sensitive to these choices.

-For our experiments we use the first two years (500 data points) of each data set to train the MGARCH predictor and initialize the other predictors.
+For our experiments we use the first two years (500 data points) of each data set to fit the MGARCH predictor and initialize the other predictors.
 (After this initial MGARCH fit, we re-estimate its parameters annually.)
-Hence, the evaluation period for our experiments below ranges from June 24th 1971 to December 30, 2022, for the industry portfolios, from December 28, 2011, to December 30, 2022, for the stock portfolios, and from June 28th 1965 to December 30, 2022, for the factor portfolios.
+Hence, the evaluation period for our experiments below ranges from June 24th 1971 to December 30th, 2022, for the industry portfolios, from December 28th, 2011, to December 30th, 2022, for the stock portfolios, and from June 28th 1965 to December 30, 2022, for the factor portfolios.

-\section{Results}
+\chapter{Results}

-\subsection{CM-IEWMA component weights}
+\section{CM-IEWMA component weights}

-Figure~\ref{f-ewma_weights} shows the weights attributed to each of the five components of the CM-IEWMA predictors, averaged yearly, for the three data sets.
+Figure~\ref{f-ewma_weights} shows the weights for each of the five components of the CM-IEWMA predictors, averaged yearly, for the three data sets.

 We can see how the predictor adapts the weights depending on market conditions.
 Substantial weight is put on the slower (longer half-life) IEWMAs most years.
-During and following volatile periods like the 2000 dot.com bubble or 2008 market crash, we see a significant increase in weight on the faster IEWMAs.
+During and following volatile periods like the 2000 dot.com bubble or 2008 market crash, we see a big increase in weight on the faster IEWMAs.
 We can illustrate these changes in weights in response to market conditions via the effective half-life of the CM-IEWMA, defined as the weighted average of the five (longer) half-lives, shown in figure~\ref{f-effective_T}, averaged yearly.